apocalyptech/pyoaktms/README.md

                             False)

 The vast majority of those options should be safe to leave at the defaults, but you can tweak every aspect of the resulting TMS file if you like.
+Repacking a freshly-extracted TMS file should result in a binary-identical new file.
 The various "footer" information (including the `date`) is pretty likely to be there just for informational purposes for any human looking at the file.
 The TMS compilation/build date, host, and build number, perhaps?
 I